robertoloja/rithmomachy/README.md

 thorough look at the rules.

 ## Development progress:
-Currently, this implementation includes Rounds, Triangles and Squares, but not pyramids.

-The pieces can move according to the rules, and they are displayed (crudely) on an html table drawn in index.html.
+Currently, this implementation includes Rounds, Triangles, Squares and Pyramids.
+They can all move according to (a set of) the rules, but no captures are implemented and certainly no victories.

-I have begun writing tests, using mocha, since it has already become tedious to manually test new features or functions.
+Currently, I am striving to take a fully test-driven approach to developing this app, using mocha.
+At any given time in the development cycle, several tests will be failing; I am using failing tests as to-do lists.

+## Dependencies:
+The app runs on ES6, whenever possible.
+I.e., I have been using as much ECMAScript6 as Node.js (and, therefore, Google's V8) allows.
+Nonetheless, since I use JSHint for linting, and have not yet decided on the project's deployment platform, 'strict mode' is avoided (e.g. 'var' instead of 'let' and 'require' rather than 'import').
+Still, I use arrow functions liberally and periodically check to see if Node has fully caught up to the ES2015 spec.